-Dispersed camping is allowed only in Minnesota state forests.
-Dispersed camping is different than camping in a designated campground.
+Dispersed camping is allowed in Minnesota state forests.
+Dispersed camping is different from camping in a designated campground.
 It is a wilderness experience for campers who enjoy camping far from others and do not need any amenities.

 - There are no amenities.
 No bathroom, pit toilet, water pump, fire grate, trashcan, or picnic table.

 - State forest maps are a great guide; many are available as downloadable geopdfs.

 - No fee.
 First-come, first-served.

 You must camp at least one mile outside of designated campsites or campgrounds on state forest land.
 Park vehicles in parking lots or safely on the full shoulder of a road.
 Do not block road or trail traffic with your vehicle.
 You cannot camp at parking lots or trailheads.

 Dispersed campers can camp in any suitable site that already exists or any opening in the woods - such as a natural clearing, meadow, or timber sale landing.
 You cannot create new campsites by cutting trees or vegetation.